On-Point-RND/RePlay-Accelerated/README.md

 <a name="examples"></a>
 ## Usage

-To run the experiments for training SASRec, use the following command from the RePlay-Accelerated directory:
+To run the experiments for training SASRec, use the following command from the src-Accelerated directory:
 ```bash
 python main.py
 ```